Student Wellbeing at St Brigid’s

 Me Time Stress Management Self Awareness.

-Our school is noted for its friendliness, helpfulness and courtesy of our students, and this characteristic is frequently commented upon by employers, municipal officials and voluntary organisations.
+Our school is noted for its friendliness, helpfulness and courtesy of our students, and this characteristic is frequently commented upon by employers, local businesses, municipal officials and voluntary organisations.

 Every opportunity is available for diverse participation, especially during recess and lunch breaks, or in an after-school program.